How to hide your internet history

 Phone

-When you contact us, or any organization assisting women in danger, be careful to use a telephone that does not keep a record of the numbers you’ve called.
-If you have a phone that keeps call logs, be sure to delete any calls that would raise flags if your abuser were to see them.
-Likewise, delete any text messages in which you may have disclosed that you are in an abusive relationship.
-Remember, long distance calls will show up on a phone bill so if you need to make a long distance call, do not use a phone for which your partner will have access to the bill.
-When in doubt, use a work phone, a pay phone, a friend’s phone, or any other phone that cannot be tracked by your abuser.
+When you contact us, or any organization assisting survivors in danger, be careful to use a telephone that does not keep a record of the numbers you’ve called.
+If you have a phone that keeps call logs, be sure to delete any calls that would raise flags if your perpetrator were to see them.
+Likewise, delete any text messages in which you may have disclosed that you are in an abusive situation.
+Remember, long distance calls will show up on a phone bill so if you need to make a long distance call, do not use a phone for which your perpatrator will have access to the bill.
+When in doubt, use a work phone, a pay phone, a friend’s phone, or any other phone that cannot be tracked by your perpetrator.

-Cell phones also have GPS so if you leave your abuser, be sure to turn off your device’s location information so that your abuser cannot locate you using GPS.
+Cell phones also have GPS so if you leave your perpetrator, be sure to turn off your device’s location information so that you cannot be located using GPS.
 If it is a viable option, get a new phone and number once you have left.

 If you are in danger, call 911!